madhavth/Ulauncher-QFX/README.md

 If this project was useful to you in some form, I would be glad to have your support.
 It will help to keep the project alive and to have more time to work on Open Source.

-The sinplest form of support is to give a ⭐️ to this repo.
+The simplest form of support is to give a ⭐️ to this repo.

 You can also contribute with [GitHub Sponsors](https://github.com/sponsors/madhavth).